sroth63/sroth63.github.io/docs/cv-en.typ

 )

 #resume-item[
+  - Leading French institution in computer science, equivalent to a master's degree
   - Majors in applied algebra and theoretical computer science
   - Minor in data science
   - Project: benchmarking cryptographic primitives for a zero-knowledge signature protocol